deeplearning4j/deeplearning4j/quickstart.md

 ## Using DL4J In Your Own Projects: A Minimal pom.xml File

-To run DL4J in your own projects, we highly recommend using Apache Maven for Java users, or a tool such as SBT for Scala.
+To run DL4J in your own projects, we highly recommend using Maven for Java users, or a tool such as SBT for Scala.
 The basic set of dependencies and their versions are shown below.
 This includes:

-- deeplearning4j-core, which contains the neural network implementations
+- `deeplearning4j-core`, which contains the neural network implementations
-- nd4j-x86, the CPU version of the ND4J library that powers DL4J
+- `nd4j-x86`, the CPU version of the ND4J library that powers DL4J
-- canova-api - Canova is our library vectorizing and loading data
+- `canova-api` - Canova is our library vectorizing and loading data

 ``` xml